PostHog/posthog.com/contents/blog/feature-flags-as-a-service.md

 ## What does a feature flag service do?

-At their most simple, a feature flag service is:
+In its simplest form, a feature flag service is:

-- A store of feature flags with keys with associated values.
+- A store of flags with keys and their associated values.
 - A function that takes a key, checks the store, and returns a value.

 In Python, this might look like: